Courses and Instruction FAQs

 How do you satisfy the physical fitness requirement?

 Being successful at ISWI involves staying active both inside and outside the classroom.
 We have a set of courses that teach and emphasize individual physical fitness and nutrition.
-These courses require the student to perform fitness activities and measure and report on their fitness as they complete individual exercises.
+These courses require students to perform fitness activities and measure and report on their individual fitness as they complete individual physical fitness exercises.

 Are there assignments and due dates?